 How to Choose the Best Milk Alternative for You

-With more choices than ever and plant-based diets trending up, the beverage alternative aisle can get a tad overwhelming these days.
-If you’re unsure what qualities to look for in a beverage or beverage alternative, here are a few things you might take into consideration.
+With more choices than ever and plant-based diets trending up, the milk alternative aisle can get a tad overwhelming these days.
+If you’re unsure what qualities to look for in a milk or milk alternative, here are a few things you might take into consideration.

 Taste & Texture